 Now, more than ever, there’s something so appealing about wide-open spaces, peaceful pastures, and meadows bursting with colourful wildflowers.
 That trifecta lends itself well to finding freedom and adventure, with a touch of cowboy flavour.
 For a powerful connection to nature and the wild, guest ranches in BC offer plenty of room to roam, and beautiful animals to explore the varied terrain with.

 At the heart of BC’s cowboy culture are the Cariboo and Chilcotin—home to over half of the province’s guest ranches.
-Sundance Guest Ranch, four hours from Vancouver, boasts a commanding view of the Thompson River Valley, a herd of over 100 horses, and thousands of acres to traverse.
+Sundance Guest Ranch, 4.5 hours from Vancouver, boasts a commanding view of the Thompson River Valley, a herd of over 100 horses, and thousands of acres to traverse.
 Meals here are legendary, and are included with your stay (the adults-only BYOB lounge is also a favourite part of the vacation experience).
-The ranch has implemented measures to protect staff and guests, including asking guests to bring snacks, supplies, and alcohol from their home communities instead of stopping in the town of Ashcroft.

-Closer to Clinton (two hours from Kamloops, 5.5 hours from Vancouver), Big Bar Ranch is a historic homestead enveloped by lush grasslands.
+Closer to Clinton (2.5 hours from Kamloops, five hours from Vancouver), Big Bar Ranch is a historic homestead enveloped by lush grasslands.
 Take in panoramic views of the Fraser River canyon on guided horseback rides, or cast a line in a private lake.
-Meal packages are also available if you need a break from all that home cooking you’ve been doing lately.
-This rustic, family-friendly retreat also welcomes pets, so bring your furry friends.
+Meal packages are also available.

 A bit farther north, cabin life is calling at Spring Lake Ranch near 100 Mile House.
-This summer, the ranch will allow a maximum of 30 guests at a time, spread out over seven cabins, making it a great option for small groups.
+Guests here can spread out over seven cabins, making it a great option for small groups to enjoy together.
 When you’re ready for a break from the saddle, grab a book and enjoy a lazy afternoon on the dock, hop on a wagon ride, or explore the 3.2-kilometre lake by canoe, pedal boat, or rowboat, then return to make meals in the comfort of your cabin.

 For an ultra luxe holiday, consider Siwash Lake Wilderness Resort.
-Situated at the foot of the Cariboo Mountains, this family-owned, all-inclusive retreat is a 90-minute chartered float-plane ride from Vancouver.
-The owners keep the exact location on the down-low to protect their hidden oasis—rumour has it the Google Maps listing is deliberately wrong.
+Situated at the foot of the Cariboo Mountains, this family-owned, all-inclusive retreat is a 90-minute chartered floatplane ride from Vancouver.
 Guests can horseback ride for days in 10,000 acres of wilderness, or indulge in activities such as fly-fishing, mountain biking, and canoeing.
 At the end of the day, sleep tight under the night skies at Siwash’s Star Camp—complete with a wood-fired cedar soaker hot tub—or watch the horses frolic from your balcony in a luxurious loft suite.

 Over in the southeastern corner of BC near Cranbrook, you’ll find the all-inclusive Three Bars Guest Ranch.
 Nestled between the Purcell Mountains and the Canadian Rockies, it’s home to more than 120 horses (making it a 2:1 horse to guest ratio).
-The massive log guest ranch is a show-stopper and the focal point of the ranch, with 23 newly-renovated, luxury log cabins arranged around it.
+The massive log guest ranch is a show-stopper and the focal point of the ranch, with newly renovated, luxury log cabins arranged around it.
 No detail is spared here—even the furniture is handmade.
 With 35,000 acres of wilderness to explore, there’s plenty of terrain to cover by riding, hiking or mountain biking.
-This part of the province is also famous for fly-fishing, so, while you’re there, drop a line in the St. Mary’s River which runs alongside 15 km of the ranch.
+This part of the province is also famous for fly-fishing, so, while you’re there, drop a line in the St. Mary River which runs alongside 11 km of the ranch.

 Find the latest travel updates for BC.Learn More